Antrum (film): Plot

-In 1979, a film named Antrum—shot in English but of apparently Bulgarian origin—is submitted for inclusion in a variety of film festivals; none accept it.
-After each rejection, the various festival directors die under suspicious circumstances.
-Several years go by during which the film remains unseen until it mysteriously appears at a theater in Budapest in 1988.
-During the screening, a fire—initially believed to be the result of a faulty projector—burns the theater to the ground.
-Investigators later determine that audience members set the fire themselves.
-The film again goes unseen for many years until it is screened in a theater in California in 1993.
-Prior to the film, a concession stand worker doses popcorn with LSD; the combination of the drug and the film results in a riot during which a pregnant woman is killed.
-Following this screening, all copies of the film apparently vanish, and it earns a reputation as being cursed.
+In 1983, a film named Antrum was submitted to a variety of film festivals, but none accepted it.
+After each rejection, the festival directors die under suspicious circumstances.
+In 1988, the film was shown at a theater in Budapest.
+During the screening, a fire - started by audience members - burned the theater to the ground.

+In 1993, the film was screened in a Californian theater, where a concession stand worker dosed the popcorn with LSD.
+The combination of the drug and the film's imagery caused a riot in which a pregnant woman died.
+Following this screening, all copies of the film apparently vanished, and it earned a reputation as being cursed.

-In 2018, a copy of Antrum surfaces, prompting a documentary crew to make a short film on its history and impact.
-Although the origins of the movie remain unknown, scientists and film experts who examine the 35 mm reel determine that, among other unique properties, the film utilizes disorienting sounds and subliminal imagery.
-The documentary crew further determines that unrelated, black-and-white snippets of an apparent snuff film have been spliced into the original movie by a third party.
-The documentary pauses so that Antrum may be presented in its entirety for the first time in twenty-five years.
+In 2018, a copy of Antrum surfaces, prompting a documentary crew to make a film about its history and impact.
+Scientists and experts who examine the 35 mm reel determine that the film utilizes disorienting sounds and subliminal imagery.
+The crew also finds disjointed black-and-white snippets of what looks like a snuff film spliced into the reel.
+The documentary pauses to present Antrum in its entirety for the first time in 25 years.